joelfeodiyoup/isometric_engine_2024/README.md

 A token attached to the header 'authorization'.
 Used to look up a user at the server level.

+## Notes (for me)

+- apollo graphql playground (i.e. the thing running on localhost:4000) constantly polls the server to check the schema.
+This can be a little annoying if I want to set breakpoints in there.
+I could turn off that automatic polling: https://stackoverflow.com/questions/58038945/apollo-graphql-keeps-receiving-requests-with-no-queries-or-mutations-being-made

 ## tasks

 some tasks I could could do...